kpreisser/TcpTunnel/README.md

 ## Features:
 - Uses async I/O for high scalability.
 - Supports SSL/TLS (currently on Windows only) and password authentication for the gateway connections.
-- Multiplexes multiple (tunneled) TCP connections over a single one.
+- Multiplexes multiple (tunneled) TCP connections over a single connection.
-- Uses a window for flow control for tunneled connections.
+- Uses a window for flow control for tunneled TCP connections.
+- Automatically recovers when one of the nodes (*Gateway*, *Proxy-Server*, *Proxy-Client*) was temporarily unavailable.
 - Can be installed as service on Windows.

 ## Building: